Hunter Access Program

 Pennsylvania offers hundreds of thousands of acres to hunters and trappers to pursue their pastimes.
 These lands include State Game Lands,

 State Forest Lands,

 Erie National Wildlife Refuge, Army Corps of Engineers properties and county and municipal parks and recreation areas.
 The State Game Lands system includes more than 1.5 million acres.
 State Forests account for about 2 million acres.
 The Allegheny National Forest has more than half a million acres.

-Hunting on Private Lands in Pennsylvania
+Hunting on Private Lands

 In addition to the millions of public land acres available to hunters statewide, the Pennsylvania Game Commission partners with private landowners in most counties to provide public hunting opportunities through its Hunter Access Program.
 Implemented back in 1936, the program continues to provide great hunting and trapping to the Commonwealth's sportsmen and sportswomen on millions of acres.